Updated May 10, 2023

 MySQL is a relational database.
 It is fast and easy to use.
 It is one of the most popular open-source databases.
 It is commonly used in small web-based applications and PHP scripts to create powerful and dynamic server-side applications.
 Oracle Corporation develops, releases, and maintains Oracle, the leading DBMS solution software.
 It is an Object-Relational Database Management System (ORDBMS).
 Oracle DB is an enterprise grid computing database that provides an effective way to manage data.

 What is Oracle DBMS?

-There are four variants of the Oracle database namely: Enterprise Edition, Standard Edition, Express Edition, and Oracle Lite.
-The Enterprise Edition is the most robust, full of features and the most powerful version.
-The Standard Edition does the basic job and is not as powerful as the Enterprise Edition.
-The express edition has limited features and is free and limited to Windows and Linux.
+The Oracle database has four variants: Enterprise Edition, Standard Edition, Express Edition, and Oracle Lite.
+The Enterprise Edition is the most robust, full of powerful features.
+The Standard Edition does the primary job and is less powerful than the Enterprise Edition.
+The express edition has limited features, is free, and is limited to Windows and Linux.
 Lastly, Oracle Lite is designed for mobile devices.
-The latest version is Oracle 18c released in February 2018.
+The latest version is Oracle 18c, released in February 2018.

 The Oracle Corporation is a multinational computer technology corporation based in Redwood City, California, USA.
 Oracle Corporation is one of the largest database solutions providers.

 What is MySQL DBMS?

 Open-source projects that require a full-featured database management system commonly use MySQL alongside.
 Some examples are Joomla, Word Press, and Drupal.
 MySQL is widely used in many small and big businesses.
 MySQL AB, a Swedish company, initially developed it but was later acquired by Sun Microsystems in 2008.
 MySQL is currently owned and maintained by Oracle Corporation.
 MySQL is written in C and C++.
 It is open source and registered under GNU General Public License.
 The latest version is MySQL 8.0, released on April 2018.